 While it is generally not CAPS policy to write letters, counselors can provide other forms of documentation when appropriate.
 Counseling and Psychological Services (CAPS) can provide the following documentation for current and/or previous clients:

 - Certification of Psychological Disability.

 If you have never been seen at CAPS, we are not the best source of support for your petition and may not be able to provide the specific documentation you need.
 Professors and committees generally only view documentation favorably when provided by a professional with whom you have an established working relationship.

 Step 1: Request documentation

-- Confirmation of Visit: You may ask your provider for a Confirmation of Visit form, which is official documentation indicating the dates that you received CPS services.
-This can be shared with a professor who requests proof that you have been seen in CPS or University Health Services.
-If you have seen a counselor during an urgent drop-in session or for only 1 session, this may be the only documentation that CPS can provide.
+- Confirmation of Visit: You may ask your provider for a Confirmation of Visit form, which is official documentation indicating the dates that you received CAPS services.
+This can be shared with a professor who requests proof that you have been seen in CAPS or University Health Services.
+If you have seen a counselor during an urgent drop-in session or for only 1 session, this may be the only documentation that CAPS can provide.

 - Certification of Psychological Disability: This form is used by the Disabled Students Program to document the mental health issues that a student is struggling with and the specific areas of academic functioning that are impacted.
 Similar to the Verification of Illness form, counselors typically need to see a student for 2 or more visits in order to provide this type of documentation.

 - Documentation for emotional support animals: Students who have a documented disability may seek a letter from a CAPS counselor if the counselor has been working with the student.
 With enough advance notice, it is at the discretion of the counselor to provide such a letter.

 Step 2: Provide authorization